RyoJerryYu/protoc-gen-pluginx/cmd/protoc-gen-ts-grpc-gateway-cli/README.md

 - [ ] ErrorWithDetails: throw error with details
 - [ ] CheckGetQueryParams, CheckNestedEnumGetQueryParams: nested query params did not pass to server
 - [ ] CheckPostQueryParams: query params did not pass to server in post method
+- [ ] Exists,CustomOptionsRequest,TraceRequest: do not work well with custom method
 - [ ] PostOneofEnum: post body only contain one enum field do not work well: need stringify
+- [ ] camelCaseServiceName: camelCase service names are valid

 ### Features that do not support